quantumgardener/qg.blog/content/blog/2024/05/A Flood of Thinking.md

 Now that I've stopped for the week and have a few days of my own time ahead of me, the flood gate of thoughts have opened and I need to pin some of them down or I'll never relax.

-## Integrating Different Note Systems
+## Integrating different note systems

 The most important article I read today is [Zettelkasten, Linking Your Thinking, and Nick Milo's Search for Ground](https://writing.bobdoto.computer/zettelkasten-linking-your-thinking-and-nick-milos-search-for-ground/) by [[Bob Doto]].
 I'm already familiar with [[Nick Milo|Nick Milo's]] [[Linking Your Thinking]] (LYT) work and I have structured my [[Digital garden]] around his ideas[^1].
 What I learned was that [[Zettelkasten]] is a different way of thinking and not necessarily complimentary way of thinking.
 I'm not so sure.
 I can see how the process of creating notes using each method has its benefits.
 I like the idea of letting notes evolve (LYT) while I can see benefits in other notes starting from the bottom up.